On This Page

 The accessible environments advisory group (AEAG) assists UTS to develop a coordinated and strategic approach to identifying, prioritising and resolving built environment access issues, and scheduling implementation in a phased manner based on feedback from stakeholders about priority areas.

-The disability projects fund (DPF) is a unique initiative established by UTS in 2002.
+The Disability Project Fund (DPF) is a unique initiative established by UTS in 2002.

 The Fund provides grants to UTS Faculties, Units, Institutes, Centres, and individuals, who have projects that will help people with disabilities at UTS.
 Key features of the fund: